1nst4ll/mango-news/docs/sunday-edition.md

 ## Usage

 Once configured, Sunday Editions will be automatically generated and added to your news feed every Sunday.
-You can also manually trigger the generation via the `POST /api/sunday-editions/generate` API endpoint (requires authentication).
+You can also manually trigger the generation via the `POST /api/sunday-editions/generate` API endpoint or by clicking the "Generate Sunday Edition" button in the settings page (requires authentication).